U.S. Weekly Jobless Claims Fall to 1.5 Million, 10th Week of Declining Claims

 Continuing claims for unemployment benefits during the week ending May 30 fell 339,000 to 20,929,000.
 The previous week’s level was revised down by 219,000 from 21,487,000 to 21,268,000.
 These are reported with a one-week lag.

 The decline in continuing claims indicates that some of those who have lost their jobs have found new jobs or been rehired as states have lifted orders forcing businesses to close.
-The government reported last week that the unemployment rate declined and the economy actually added 2.5 milloin jobs in May, beginning to claw back some of the 22 million jobs lost in March and April.
+The government reported last week that the unemployment rate declined and the economy actually added 2.5 million jobs in May, beginning to claw back some of the 22 million jobs lost in March and April.

+Claims may have been elevated by the rioting, looting, and violence that accompanied the protests over the alleged killing of George Floyd.
+Some businesses were completely destroyed in the rioting, many more were looted and vandalized, and some were forced to close by the threat of violence.

 The highest rates of continuing claims, which the government calls the insured unemployment rate, in the week ending May 23 were in Maine (26.9), Nevada (24.3), Michigan (21.7), Hawaii (20.1), Puerto Rico (19.0), New York (18.7), Pennsylvania (17.5), Georgia (17.2), Massachusetts (16.8), and Rhode Island (16.6).